Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

+To instantiate the Desired Capabilities of an agent UX prototyping system from Section~\ref{sec:formative-study}, we developed a high-fidelity design probe, \tool. \tool~supports the prototyping of user experiences with web-based computer use agents, as it is one of the most popular types of computer use agents in research and practice (e.g.,~\cite{zhou2024webarena, visualwebarena, openai2025operator, huq-etal-2025-cowpilot}). \tool~enables developers of agent prototypes to design different agent UX for websites rendered on browsers, and evaluate these experiences by running the agent directly in the browser.
+Experiences include synchronous agents that a user can collaborate with and monitor during the agent's execution, to agents that operate completely autonomously.

+The purpose of \tool~is to probe for how developers of agent prototypes explore the agent UX design space for \textbf{RQ2}.
+As a result, we designed \tool~to be a concrete representation of the UX design considerations taxonomy (Section~\ref{sec:taxonomy}) so that developers of agent prototypes could explore the different UX design dimensions of agents.
+Rather than designing \tool~to instantiate each example feature within the taxonomy, we selected a range of features that represented coverage across all of the taxonomy's subcategories (see Table~\ref{tab:feature-mapping}).
+In addition, while state-of-the-art agent building tools (e.g., Zapier~\cite{zapier2026zapier}, n8n~\cite{n8n2026n8n}, OpenAI AgentBuilder~\cite{openai2026agentbuilder}, and LangGraph~\cite{langchain2026langgraph}) exist, these tools serve to develop general-purpose agents, rather than focusing on prototyping agent UX.
+As a result, while the aforementioned agent building tools support some Desired Capabilities, such as \capabilityOne{0}, we opted to build \tool~to develop a tool that supports all of the Desired Capabilities for agent UX prototyping (see Table~\ref{tab:feature-mapping}).

-To instantiate the Desired Capabilities of an agent prototyping system from Section~\ref{sec:formative-study}, we develop a design probe, \tool. \tool offers two different interfaces corresponding to the Design and Inspection phases of agent prototyping: a \textsc{Prototyping} interface which uses a combination of prompting and graphical editing to facilitate agent experience design, and an \textsc{Execution} interface which enables running and inspecting the agent locally.
+\tool~offers two different interfaces corresponding to the Design and Inspection phases of agent UX prototyping: a \textsc{Prototyping} interface which uses a combination of prompting and graphical editing to facilitate agent UX design, and an \textsc{Execution} interface which enables running and inspecting the agent locally. \ifanonymous \else The source code for \tool~is publicly available at \url{https://github.com/apple/ml-agentuxlab}.

+Now, we explain the functionality of \tool~by returning to the same scenario of Mei, the designer who is prototyping an agent, that we introduced in the beginning of the paper.
+We refer to users of \tool~as \emph{developers of agent prototypes}.